thepharmproject/set_of_scripts/README.md

 ### Approach
 A similar to topic modeling approach has been implemented, including named entity detection for the identified topics.

-# How to run the project
+# How to Execute the Code
 Review the first lines of code (marked as "PYTHON SETUP") in the various Python files of the project to install the necessary libraries for executing the project.
 Use the "main.py" file as the starting script to run the code.
 The supported workflows/analyses can be controlled via the "Config/main.txt" configuration file.
 Instructions for controlling the workflow are following and are also included in the main configuration file.
 This set of scripts can execute various text collection and processing tasks, as specified by the requirements of the PHARM project.
 These tasks can be grouped into two main categories: data collection and data analysis.

 ### [TWITTER-STREAM]